Reggio Emilia: my complete guide to what to visit and eat

 • Parma postcard

 I'm sure you already know Parma.
-You met it in the unique taste of Parmigiano Reggiano cheese or in the sweetness of culatello and Parma ham.But food, and our new Parma food tour that celebrates it, isn't the only masterpiece there.Here are some activities to enjoy every bite of an intense day in Parma.
+You met it in the unique taste of Parmigiano Reggiano cheese or in the sweetness of culatello and Parma ham.But food, and our new Parma food tour that celebrates it, isn't the only masterpiece there.Parma, nestled in Italy's Emilia-Romagna region, is a city that seamlessly blends rich history, vibrant culture, and world-renowned gastronomy.

 • Fellini Rimini

 I don't like going back to Rimini.
 I have to say.
 It's a kind of block.
-Fellini has lived in Rimini from January 1920, when he was born, to January 1939, when he moved to Rome.
-While not making a single film in his hometown, he has often talked about those 19 years over his career.
+Fellini lived in Rimini from January 1920, when he was born, to January 1939, when he moved to Rome.
+While not made a single film in his hometown, he has often talked about those 19 years of his career.
 Follow this itinerary to meet the places in Rimini lived by the young Fellini or that celebrate his memory.

 • Ravenna Italy